nih-cfde/training-and-engagement/docs/TrainingRepoStyleGuide/3TutorialComponents.md

 Clearly state the operating system(s) that will work for the tutorial, any required installation or set up steps that are not documented in the tutorial (e.g., you can link to existing set up tutorials instead).
 While we recommend writing tutorials without making assumptions about experience level, if particular computational, bioinformatics, and/or biological knowledge are needed, state them clearly as prerequisites.

-They are formatted with a `note` admonition box:
+They are formatted with a tabbed box:

 ```
-!!! note "Prerequisites"
+=== "Prerequisites"
 ```

 *"Tutorial Resources"*
 Add in hyperlinks to any tutorial reference material (e.g., cheatsheets, scripts, example data, vidlets, etc.)

-They are formatted with a `note` admonition box:
+They are formatted with a tabbed box:

 ```
-!!! note "Tutorial Resources"
+=== "Tutorial Resources"
 ```

 **The following sections should be included in each tutorial, following the landing page, either on the same page or on a new page for longer tutorials:**